 This course is a study of microbes important to man including human pathogens and diseases.
 Laboratory work includes methods of culturing, staining and identification of common microbe forms.
-Pre-requisite: BIOL 150 General Biology
+Pre-requisite: BIOL 150 General Biology or Instructor Approval

 BIOL 220 Anatomy and Physiology I/Lab